papykabukanyi/hellobluelender/README.md

 - **PDF Generation**: jsPDF and html2canvas
 - **Signature Capture**: react-signature-canvas
 - **Deployment**: Optimized for Railway.app with health checks

+## Security

+Please see [API-KEY-SECURITY.md](./API-KEY-SECURITY.md) for important information about securing API keys used in this project.

 ## Getting Started